Vietnam.vn - Nền tảng quảng bá Việt Nam

 bna_trìa.JPG

-In particular, in Vinh city, there are many red addresses educating the revolutionary tradition for the young generation, especially the system of relics associated with the Nghe Tinh Soviet movement 1930-1931.
+In particular, in Vinh city, there are many red addresses educating revolutionary traditions for the young generation, especially the system of relics associated with the Nghe Tinh Soviet movement 1930-1931.
 That is Tria Temple (also known as Loc Da Temple, Hung Loc commune) which marks the Nghe Tinh Soviet movement.
-Mr. Hoang Van Nhu, the keeper of Tria Temple, said: “On May 1, 1930, Tria Temple and Coi Market were the starting point of the 30-31 demonstration.
+Mr. Hoang Van Nhu, the keeper of Tria Temple, said: “On May 1, 1930, Tria Temple and Coi Market was the starting point of the 30-31 demonstration.
 Comrade Hoang Trong Tri commanded 1,200 people from Loc Da and neighboring areas to march down to Ben Thuy to demonstrate.
-On the night of October 26, 1930, a large rally took place at Tria Temple, which was later mentioned by Comrade Nguyen Ai Quoc in his letter to the Communist International on February 19, 1931”… The Tria Temple relic was recognized as a national historical and cultural relic by the Ministry of Culture and Information (now the Ministry of Culture, Sports and Tourism) on June 26, 1995.
+On the night of October 26, 1930, a large rally took place at Tria Temple, which was later mentioned by Comrade Nguyen Ai Quoc in his letter to the Communist International on February 19, 1931”...
+Tria Temple relic was recognized as a national historical and cultural relic by the Ministry of Culture and Information (now the Ministry of Culture, Sports and Tourism) on June 26, 1995.
 In the photo: Tria Temple is a red address to educate the younger generation about revolutionary traditions.

 bna_Nhà thờ họ Hoàng.jpg